robz/dune/doc/project-layout-specification.rst

 ---------

 Dune allows variables in a few places.
-Their interpretation often depend on the context in which they appear.
+Their interpretation often depends on the context in which they appear.

-The syntax of variables is as follow:
+The syntax of variables is as follows:

 .. code::